 In this comprehensive guide, we are exploring the research on using cannabis for treating Amyotrophic lateral sclerosis (ALS)—a rare neuron disease that targets the motor neurons in the body.

-Because of the very rapid progression of ALS in the majority of patients, and since science is still searching for a definite cure, understanding how cannabis could help in the alleviation of symptoms is incredibly important for ALS sufferers.
+Because of the very rapid progression of ALS in the majority of patients, understanding how cannabis could help in the alleviation of symptoms is incredibly important for ALS sufferers.

 What exactly is ALS?

 Amyotrophic lateral sclerosis (usually abbreviated as ALS, and also known as motor neuron disease in the UK, and Lou Gehrig’s disease in the US) is a rare condition which causes the neurons that are in control of our voluntary muscle movement to prematurely decay and die out.